TomHarrop/ird-5acc-paper/ms/manuscript.md

 > *More primary branch do not correlate with increased rachis length but with reduced internode length.*

 Domesticated rice, when compared to wild rice, produces more seeds.
-It also produces more spikelets, since in rice each spikelet produces one single seed.
+It also produces more spikelets, since in rice each spikelet makes one single seed.

 Please remind that: since seed and spikelet number are the same in rice, hereafter we always refer to spikelet number, because  this is the trait that we have explicitly measured.

-To lodge those extra spikelet on its panicle domesticated rice produces complex panicle branch structures.
+To lodge and to find space for those extra spikelet, necessary for high yield and high productivity, domesticated rice must adapt and change the structure of its panicle.

-Hereby we describe how the panicle of domesticated rice evolved to lodge more spikelets at the phenotypic level.
-We also explore how those phenotypes are determined transcriptomically.
+Hereby we describe how the panicles of domesticated rices evolved to lodge more spikelets at the phenotypic level.
+We also explore how those phenotypes are determined genetically and transcriptomically.

 ## In panicles of Asian and African rice, farmers selected for a similar phenotype

-We have measured panicle traits in 100 rice accessions of African and Asian rice.
+We have measured panicle traits in ***(around)*** 100??? rice accessions of African and Asian rice.
 We show that accessions that have been domesticated independently have similar phenotypes.

-The 100 rice accessions belong to 4 rice species: the wild African rice *Oryza barthii*, the wild Asian rice *Oryza Rufipogon*, the domesticated African rice *Oryza glaberrima* and the domesticated Asian rice,  *Oryza sativa*.
-We have measured 25 accessions per species and 10 plants per accession.
+The ***100???*** rice accessions belong to 4 rice species: the wild African rice *Oryza barthii*, the wild Asian rice *Oryza Rufipogon*, the domesticated African rice *Oryza glaberrima* and the domesticated Asian rice,  *Oryza sativa*.
+We have measured ***approximatively???*** 20 accessions per species and 10 plants per accession.

-> **No, species per accession go in a table**
+> **Must add a table that counts plants per accessions per species**

-For each plant, we have measured phenotypic traits as reported by [@faroq2013p], and they are:
+For each plant, we have measured these phenotypic traits as reported by [@faroq2013p]:

 - Rachis Length,
 - Primary Branch Numbers,